Paul Rodriguez (skateboarder)

-Paul Martin Rodriguez Jr. (born December 31, 1984), also known by his nickname P-Rod, is an American professional street skateboarder, actor, rapper, and recording artist.
+Paul Martin Rodriguez (born December 31, 1984), also known by his nickname P-Rod, is an American professional street skateboarder and actor.
 Rodriguez has won a total of eight medals at the X Games, four of them gold, with the most recent first-place victory occurring in Los Angeles, California in July 2012.

-Early life and family
+Early life, family and education

-Rodriguez was born in Tarzana, California, U.S. His father is actor/comedian Paul Rodriguez, and his mother is Laura Martinez.
+Rodriguez was born in Tarzana, Los Angeles, California.
+His father is actor and comedian Paul Rodriguez, and his mother is Laura Martinez.
 He also has an older sister Nikole and a younger brother Lucas.

-As a child, Rodriguez occasionally got to meet celebrities through his father.
-In a later interview, he recounted one such memory:
+As a child, Rodriguez occasionally met celebrities through his father.
+He recounted one such memory: